Frequently Asked Questions¶

 installation occupies one account, and one region (at present, only

-region’s APIs once it is installed.
-This way, you can install Fugue’s
+communicate with any region’s APIs once it is installed.
+This way, you

-control plane in a single region, but manage your application
+can install Fugue’s control plane in a single region, but manage your

 Details on the installation of Fugue can be found in the User Guide.

 What IAM permissions are necessary to run Fugue?

 To install Fugue, very broad permissions are required to create infrastructure in VPC, EC2, SQS, S3, and DynamoDB.
 To operate Fugue and send commands to it, required permissions are far more limited and include read & write permissions to SQS and S3, as well as some permissions to read tags in EC2.

 Fugue generates these IAM policies for you upon

 You can see which AWS services can be defined in compositions by browsing the Fugue Standard Library.